Budgeted Indirect Adversarial Attack on Graph-Based Anomaly Detection in Sensor Networks: Performance evaluation

-To evaluate the robustness of the anomaly detection model under adversarial attack, we define the FTA metric which measures the proportion of target nodes whose anomaly classification remains correct after perturbation, relative to the ground truth.
+To evaluate the robustness of the anomaly detection model under adversarial attack, we report the FTA metric which measures the proportion of target nodes whose anomaly classification remains correct after perturbation, relative to the ground truth.
 For each target node, predictions are made at each time step using a sliding window of size $w$, and the node is considered correctly classified if its binary anomaly decision (based on a predefined threshold $\lambda$) matches the ground-truth label across the evaluated time steps.
 Note that FTA decreases as the attack success rate increases.

 In our implementation, the anomaly detection threshold ($\lambda$) is defined as the maximum error score observed on the validation set.
 These thresholds are specifically used for computing F1 score and FTA metrics.
-For the GDN model, the thresholds are 22.22 for SJVAir, 26.42 for SWaT and 26.67 for WADI.
-In comparison, for the TopoGDN model, the thresholds are 15.19 for SJVAir, 20.90 for SWaT and 19.33 for WADI.
-To evaluate the attack success rate, PGD is performed with a step size of \( \alpha = 0.01 \) for \( t = 10 \) iterations, to generate adversarial perturbations for assessing the model's robustness.
+For the GDN model, the thresholds are 22.22 (SJVAir), 26.42 (SWaT) and 26.67 (WADI).
+In comparison, for the TopoGDN model, the thresholds are 15.19 (SJVAir), 20.90 (SWaT) and 19.33 (WADI).
+To evaluate the attack success rate, PGD is performed with a step size of $\alpha {=} 0.01$ for $t {=} 10$ iterations, to generate adversarial perturbations for assessing the model's robustness.